 An immigration judge will conduct a rescission hearing to determine whether a lawful permanent resident should have their residency status revoked because they were not entitled to receive it when it was granted.

 Immigration laws are subject to change.
 It is important to consult a competent immigration lawyer for the most up-to-date rules and regulations regarding the removal process.
-Contact a local attorney for a free initial legal review of your situation to learn how they can help you acquire and maintain lawful status.
+If you are in removal proceedings, you most certainly will want to seek professional legal help.
+Find a local immigration law attorney who will work on your behalf today.